ShieldCI/docs/docs/analyzers/code-quality/method-length.md

 ## What This Checks

 - Detects methods exceeding recommended line count (default threshold: 50 lines)
-- Counts logical lines (excluding comments and whitespace)
+- Counts physical lines (from method declaration to closing brace)
 - Excludes simple getter/setter methods (get*, set*, is*, has*)
 - Reports exact file location and line number of each issue